DravenusRex/stalker-gamma-linux-guide/README.md

 &nbsp;- d3d11_43
 &nbsp;- d3dx9
 &nbsp;- dx8vb
-&nbsp;- dxvk **(Only if you have a DXVK-marked graphics card driver installed (Tested on Nvidia proprietary, might be the same for AMD?).
-Otherwise this will not install and fail the other DLL installs too.)**<br>
+&nbsp;- dxvk <sub><sup>**(Major performance boost, but you need a DXVK-marked driver, if you are unsure, install this seperately from the other DLLs so they don't fail.)**</sup></sub><br>
 &nbsp;- quartz
 &nbsp;- vcrun2019
-4. Make sure DXVK and VKD3D are enabled, Esync *may* cause issues, disable it if unsure.
+4. Make sure DXVK and VKD3D are enabled, Esync *may* cause issues, disable it if unsure, Fsync may or may not work on some Wine versions.

 After doing this, the key things you should have at this point are: